-Cecil J.(CJ) Smith (VMO-6 Veteran)
+Cecil J.(CJ) Smith (VMO-6)

 I join my squadron members in complimenting your extraordinary restoration effort and the memorial page honouring 'Klondikers' who gave their lives in combat for others.
 Thanks for honouring us in your endeavour, and best wishes to your teams continued success.

-Louis Sessinger (VMO-6 Veteran)
+Corporal Louis Sessinger (VMO-6)

-Peter Greene (VM0-6 Veteran)
+Corporal Peter Greene (VM0-6)

 What more can I say, you guys at MAG-36 UK have been tremendous at promoting the squadron.
 Thank you, Klondike 4-1.